 Thanksgiving is a great excuse for blowing some money on fine dining, and Ruth's Chris Steakhouse in downtown Indianapolis is a prime place to do that.

-Ruth's is serving a three-course Thanksgiving dinner featuring a starter salad or soup; a main course of roasted turkey breast, sausage and herb stuffing, and other sides; and a dessert of pumpkin cheesecake and vanilla ice cream.
+Ruth's is serving a three-course Thanksgiving dinner featuring a starter salad or soup; the main course of roasted turkey breast, sausage and herb stuffing, and other sides; and a dessert of pumpkin cheesecake and vanilla ice cream.

 This Mile Square restaurant normally features an extensive menu of burgers, barbecue, grilled steaks, and a variety of American sides.
 On Thanksgiving, however, you can enjoy a traditional holiday feast with a slight twist: the turkeys are grilled instead of baked.
 This prix fixe menu is relatively inexpensive for a steakhouse, and you can also order separately from the bar during your meal.